Cultural Gifts Program

 As of 3 March 2014 you are only required to provide the Ministry for the Arts with the original forms for each donation.

-- Moving to a rolling submissions process.
+- A rolling submissions process.

 - Acknowledging receipt of donation submissions.